comicrelief/engineering-handbook/code-delivery/hosting.md

 We use Netlify to deploy pull request previews for all of our React frontend applications.

 ### Platform.sh
-Is use for the hosting of our Drupal sites and the pull request preview environments.
+Is used for the hosting of our Drupal sites and the pull request preview environments.
 We are currently in the process of phasing out the Drupal sites in favour of React applications that will be hosted on AWS S3.

 Deployments to platform.sh follow the same path as all other pull request environments and are triggered by pushes to